Skip to content

 service ipfw start

-ipfw is not able to display NAT session table, then we will check strongswan log on mediation server:
+ipfw is not able to display the NAT session table, so we check the strongswan log on the mediation server:

 [root@R4]~# tail -f /var/log/charon.log | grep ME_ENDPOINT